Dynamic routing

 is a process where a router can forward data via a different route for a given destination based on the current conditions of the communication circuits within a system.
-The term is most commonly associated with data networking to describe the capability of a network to 'route around' damage, such as loss of a node or a connection between nodes, so long as other path choices are available.
+The term is most commonly associated with data networking to describe the capability of a network to 'route around' damage, such as loss of a node or a connection between nodes, as long as other path choices are available.
 Dynamic routing allows as many routes as possible to remain valid in response to the change.

 Systems that do not implement dynamic routing are described as using static routing, where routes through a network are described by fixed paths.
 A change, such as the loss of a node, or loss of a connection between nodes, is not compensated for.
 This means that anything that wishes to take an affected path will either have to wait for the failure to be repaired before restarting its journey, or will have to fail to reach its destination and give up the journey.

-All Protocols
+All protocols

-There are several protocols that can be used for dynamic routing.
-Routing Information Protocol (RIP) is a distance-vector routing protocols that prevents routing loops by implementing a limit on the number of hops allowed in a path from source to destination.
+There are several routing protocols that can be used for dynamic routing.
+Routing Information Protocol (RIP) is a distance-vector routing protocol that prevents routing loops by implementing a limit on the number of hops allowed in a path from source to destination.
 Open Shortest Path First (OSPF) uses a link state routing (LSR) algorithm and falls into the group of interior gateway protocols (IGPs).
 Intermediate System to Intermediate System (IS-IS) determines the best route for data through a packet-switched network.
 Interior Gateway Routing Protocol (IGRP) and its advanced form Enhanced Interior Gateway Routing Protocol (EIGRP) are used by routers to exchange routing data within an autonomous system.